 Symptoms of MCI include:

-Difficulty solving problems
+Difficulty solving problems or making decisions

-Forgetting recent events or conversations
+Forgetting names of familiar people, recent events, or conversations

-Taking longer to perform more difficult activities
+Taking longer to do more difficult mental activities

 Early symptoms of Alzheimer disease can include: